 });

 export default config;depthLimitcaps how deeply a query can nest.
-Without it, a query likearticles { author { articles { author { ... } } } }can exhaust the database.defaultLimitsets the default page size used when a query does not passpagination.
-Setting this keeps casual queries bounded without forcing every client to specify pagination.maxLimitcaps how many entries any single resolver is allowed to return, regardless of what the client asks for.
-Without it, a client can request an unbounded number of rows in a single query.landingPagecontrols whether the Apollo Sandbox is served at/graphql.
-Keep it on in development; turn it off in production so the schema is not handed to anyone with a browser.apolloServer.introspectioncontrols whether the schema can be introspected.
-Same reasoning aslandingPage.
+Without it, a query likearticles { author { articles { author { ... } } } }can hammer the database with one join after another.defaultLimitsets the page size used when the client does not passpagination.
+This keeps a query likearticlesfrom returning every row in the table when the client forgets to paginate.maxLimitcaps how many entries any single resolver returns, no matter what the client asks for.
+Without it, a client can request an unbounded number of rows in one query.landingPagecontrols whether the Apollo Sandbox is served at/graphql.
+Keep it on in development.
+Turn it off in production so visitors who hit/graphqlin a browser do not get a schema explorer.apolloServer.introspectioncontrols whether the server answers introspection queries (the queries Apollo Sandbox and code generators send to learn the schema).
+Turn it off in production for the same reason aslandingPage.

 Restart the dev server to pick up the change.
-The Sandbox still works in development, but a production deployment would no longer expose it.
+The Sandbox still works in development; a production deployment no longer exposes it.

 Step 10: Set up the customization folder structure